-In charge of finding new volunteers for the Africa Mercy in German-speaking Switzerland, Janina Tobler took the opportunity to join our volunteers in Senegal for three weeks and thus get her fill of new, enriching experiences.
+In charge of finding new volunteers for the Africa Mercy and Global Mercy in German-speaking Switzerland, Janina Tobler took the opportunity to join our volunteers in Senegal for three weeks and thus get her fill of new, enriching experiences.

 Janina, tell us a little about your journey with Mercy Ships.

 I heard about Mercy Ships in 2011 and since then the dream of volunteering never left me!
 This came to fruition in 2017: I served for four months, in Benin, as a Dental Assistant.
 In May 2018, I was hired to join Mercy Ships Switzerland in its Belp office, to support my colleague from the Lausanne office in recruiting new volunteers.

 What did you do in Senegal?

 I worked as a Dental Assistant again, but this time for the crew.
 In those three weeks, there were 168 appointments; and we performed routine exams, filled cavities, extracted a few teeth and even did a root canal procedure.
 So our crew is not spared from dental problems!

 Do you also offer dental care to the population?

 Yes of course.
 We set up a clinic (see photo) where the needs were greatest, 1-2 hours away from Dakar.
 People come for free treatment and walk away with reduced pain … and a smile as well!

 On my first mission, the ship became like a second home, so it was a pleasure to be back “at home”.
 But one thing that I particularly appreciated was being accommodated in the only 10-bed cabin that we have on board!
 You get to know a lot of people from all over the world in no time, and I really like that!